cablespaghetti/cablespaghetti.github.io/_posts/2021-03-28-project-home-cloud-part-1-the-plan.markdown

 ## Routers

-Now I've got decent connectivity to my mediocre k3s cluster in the shed office, I'm in a position to start thinking of a practical purpose (or exuse) for all this infrastrucutre.
+Now I've got decent connectivity to my mediocre k3s cluster in the shed office, I'm in a position to start thinking of a practical purpose (or exuse) for all this infrastructure.
 I've been paying AWS a few $ a month to host a few Wordpress sites for friends and family, so the most obvious use is to move those in-house (well...in-shed).
 However Wordpress being what it is, I don't really want a hacker to find themselves on my home network if they compromised one of these sites.
 This means it's unfortunately time to say goodbye to my (surprisingly good) ISP provided Wi-fi router and start looking at more capable alternatives which will allow me to have a separate DMZ (demilitarised zone) for my web-facing infrastructure.

 Based on previous experiences I started looking at hardware on which I could run PfSense or its fork OpnSense.
 However anything vaguely capable with the three NICs I need would either be well over £100 or be a big power hungry x86 machine.
-I then went down a rabbit hole looking alteratives like OpenWrt and various ARM boards including a few based on the Raspberry Pi 4 compute module which I could stick just run Linux on.
+I then went down a rabbit hole looking alternatives like OpenWrt and various ARM boards including a few based on the Raspberry Pi 4 compute module which I could stick just run Linux on.
 However I couldn't find anything cheap enough which had three NICs without resorting to USB adapters.

 This was when I happened upon a relatively obscure brand called MikroTik.
 They compete with the likes of FortiGate and Ubiquiti in the enterprise market, but then ship the same software on their consumer level hardware.
 The model I ended up deciding on is the [hAP ac²](https://mikrotik.com/product/hap_ac2) which is a tiny little (roughly Raspberry Pi sized) router with dual band 802.11ac for around £50.
 It seems to have the performance to deal with the 150Mb line I'm getting installed and all the features under the sun!
 Think VLANs, VPN support (including Wireguard), multiple Wi-Fi SSIDs, BGP...just everything!
 As a bonus, the inbuilt Wi-Fi should be good enough to cover my whole house so I don't have to worry about additional access points.